 Habituating the change into the daily functioning of the organisation.

-The Community of Practice will include representatives from committed organisations and departments who would like to contribute to better support for mental health and well-being in the care and community workhealth care and social assistance industry, such as:
+The Community of Practice is made up of an experienced and diverse group of industry representatives who would like to contribute to better support for mental health and well-being in the care and community work health care and social assistance industry.